FelixOnline/Sprinkler/readme.md

 ## Documentation:

 There are:
 * /message/:channel [POST] - Post a message to the specified channel.
 The message should be in JSON format.
-A header of "key" must be specified with the channel key
+A header of "key" must be specified with the channel key.
+You will receive, in return, a JSON object which includes the current number of listeners in the field "listeners".
 * /channel [GET] - Lists all channels in JSON format
 * /channel/:channel [GET] - Obtain details on the specified channel, requires admin access.
-Will return a JSON object with fields "endpoint" (channel name) and "key" (channel key)
+Will return a JSON object with fields "endpoint" (channel name), "listeners" (number of connected clients) and "key" (channel key)
 * /channel/:channel [POST] - Resets the channel key, requires admin access.
 Will return same response as the GET method (with a new key supplied)
 * /channel/:channel [DELETE] - Deletes the specified channel, requires admin access.
 * /channel [POST] - Creates a new channel, requires admin access.
 Pass as the request body a JSON object with the sole field "object".
 Will return a JSON object in the same format as the /channel/:channel [GET] method.

 Admin access endpoints requires a header of "key" set to the admin key (which is set in the config file).

-Endpoints will, on the whole, respond in JSON with a field of "status" set to OK or ERROR, but also beware of non-HTTP 200 responses where a server error may have occured.
+Endpoints will, on the whole, respond in JSON with a field of "status" set to OK or ERROR.
 If an ERROR status is received there will also be a non-HTTP 200 response set.
+The only time a non-JSON respons should be received is where the server has crashed.

 New channels will be notified on the prefix "new-endpoint", and deleted ones on "removed-endpoint".